freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/bind-this-to-a-class-method.md

 ---

 ## Description

 <section id='description'>

-In addition to setting and updating <code>state</code>, you can also define methods for your component class.
-A class method typically needs to use the <code>this</code> keyword so it can access properties on the class (such as <code>state</code> and <code>props</code>) inside the scope of the method.
-There are a few ways to allow your class methods to access <code>this</code>.
+In addition to setting and updating `state`, you can also define methods for your component class.
+A class method typically needs to use the `this` keyword so it can access properties on the class (such as `state` and `props`) inside the scope of the method.
+There are a few ways to allow your class methods to access `this`.

-One common way is to explicitly bind <code>this</code> in the constructor so <code>this</code> becomes bound to the class methods when the component is initialized.
-You may have noticed the last challenge used <code>this.handleClick = this.handleClick.bind(this)</code> for its <code>handleClick</code> method in the constructor.
-Then, when you call a function like <code>this.setState()</code> within your class method, <code>this</code> refers to the class and will not be <code>undefined</code>.
+One common way is to explicitly bind `this` in the constructor so `this` becomes bound to the class methods when the component is initialized.
+You may have noticed the last challenge used `this.handleClick = this.handleClick.bind(this)` for its `handleClick` method in the constructor.
+Then, when you call a function like `this.setState()` within your class method, `this` refers to the class and will not be `undefined`.

-<strong>Note:</strong>&nbsp;The <code>this</code> keyword is one of the most confusing aspects of JavaScript but it plays an important role in React.
-Although its behavior here is totally normal, these lessons aren't the place for an in-depth review of <code>this</code> so please refer to other lessons if the above is confusing!
+**Note:** The `this` keyword is one of the most confusing aspects of JavaScript but it plays an important role in React.
+Although its behavior here is totally normal, these lessons aren't the place for an in-depth review of `this` so please refer to other lessons if the above is confusing!

 </section>

 ## Instructions

 <section id='instructions'>

-The code editor has a component with a <code>state</code> that keeps track of the text.
-It also has a method which allows you to set the text to <code>"You clicked!"</code>.
-However, the method doesn't work because it's using the <code>this</code> keyword that is undefined.
-Fix it by explicitly binding <code>this</code> to the <code>handleClick()</code> method in the component's constructor.
+The code editor has a component with a `state` that keeps track of the text.
+It also has a method which allows you to set the text to `"You clicked!"`.
+However, the method doesn't work because it's using the `this` keyword that is undefined.
+Fix it by explicitly binding `this` to the `handleClick()` method in the component's constructor.

-Next, add a click handler to the <code>button</code> element in the render method.
-It should trigger the <code>handleClick()</code> method when the button receives a click event.
-Remember that the method you pass to the <code>onClick</code> handler needs curly braces because it should be interpreted directly as JavaScript.
+Next, add a click handler to the `button` element in the render method.
+It should trigger the `handleClick()` method when the button receives a click event.
+Remember that the method you pass to the `onClick` handler needs curly braces because it should be interpreted directly as JavaScript.

-Once you complete the above steps you should be able to click the button and see <code>You clicked!</code>.
+Once you complete the above steps you should be able to click the button and see `You clicked!`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml